A Liberal’s Wish List, A Nightmare For The Wisconsin Taxpayer

 We see that play out with calculations for this budget.
 The 2017-19 budget is counted as $77.3 billion.
 However, actual dollars spent paint a different picture.
 If total actual spending in the two previous fiscal years is added together, the total comes to $76.4 billion.
 In that light, the actual dollar spending increase in Evers’ budget comes to over $7 billion.
 Using the base year doubled method is standard, but it’s also one way that automatic growth of government is built into the state budgeting process.

-However, the full budget document, which we are still examining line-by-line, shows that the budget proposal would increase borrowing by $448.8 million in the biennium.
+However, the full budget document, which we are still examining line-by-line, shows that the budget proposal would increase borrowing by more than $440 million in the biennium.
 That includes borrowing for a number of conservation projects as well as roads.
-Adding that to $771 million bonding in the 2017-19 budget, it appears that bonding in this document totals well over $1.2 billion.

 The Governor’s capital budget adds another $2.5 billion in bonding.
 That recommendation is more than double the average borrowing amount, $1.157 billion, from 2011 through 2019.
 We wrote about the capital budget in detail here.